GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: The read mapping problem and Myers's algorithm

 Hyyrö~\cite{hyyro2002faster} addressed this issue by reducing the number of nucleotides processed in each column and adopted a \textit{banded} strategy to compute the matrix, since it is not necessary to consider more than \SI{10}{\percent} to \SI{20}{\percent} of the query length as an acceptable difference rate for finding similarities.
-The main concept relied on using bit-vectors that correspond only to the width of the \textit{band}, rather than requiring bit-vectors that match the length of the query.
-Figure~\ref{fig:Fig2} shows the Myers computing matrix (left) and the band-based version of Hyyrö's proposal (right).
+The main concept relied on the use of bit-vectors that correspond only to the width of the \textit{band}, rather than the requirement of bit-vectors that match the length of the query.
+Figure~\ref{fig:Fig2} shows Myers's computing matrix (left) and the band-based version of Hyyrö's proposal (right).
 However, the main disadvantage of this proposal is that the search space in the target sequence is constrained.
 Thus, if the alignment regions are located at distant positions between the two sequences, accurate identification is hindered.
-Therefore, a filtering model must be adopted beforehand.
+For instance, the banded approach becomes a limitation in all-vs-all comparisons where the relative offset between two sequences can be large and unknown, potentially requiring wide bands or prefiltering.
+Conversely, when candidate pairs are well-localized, banding can be highly efficient.

 This makes Myers's algorithm a more precise solution than Hyyrö's proposal for the sequence alignment problem, although additional strategies are required to fully exploit its inherent data-level parallelism.